whoisstan/hyper_books/README.md

 # Formatting

 The client side is formatting books by filling a not visible panel word by word from the document containing the book until the page is full and continues on to next page until all book content is formatted.
 The formatting is also using regular expressions to detect chapters in books and their respective location in the book.
+Since this can be time intensive for larger documents the page marks of a book are stored on the server once they have been created the first time for a certain device spec.

+# Building for deployment

+The provided ant build file is minimizing the javascript and css files as well us creating a new version of the build.manifest files needed for offline apps.

+# Wishlist

+* ePub ebook format support
+* better detection of android screen dimensions
+* highlighting of words
+* a process to allow users to add their own books